Relation between leading divergences in nonrenormalizable $4D$ supersymmetric theories: Conclusion

 If a nonrenormalizable ${\cal N}=1$ supersymmetric theory with the quartic superpotential is regularized by higher derivatives, then, as shown in this paper in the lowest nontrivial approximation, the leading power divergent contribution to the two-point Green function of the background gauge superfield is related to the corresponding contribution to the two-point Green function of the chiral matter superfields.
 This presumably implies that, for nonrenormalizable ${\cal N}=1$ supersymmetric theories, there is a certain relation between leading divergent contributions to the gauge coupling(s) and to the Green functions of various quantum superfields.
 This relation (given by Eq. (\ref{Relation_Between_Green_Functions}) in the case under consideration) is analogous to the exact NSVZ equation for renormalizable theories (written in the form of the relation between the $\beta$-function and the anomalous dimensions of the quantum gauge superfield, Faddeev--Popov ghosts, and chiral matter superfields, see \cite{Stepanyantz:2016gtk} for details).
 In particular, exactly as for the NSVZ equation, it appears because the integrals that determine the leading divergent contributions in the gauge part of the action are given by integrals of double total derivatives with respect to the loop momenta and, exactly as in the renormalizable case, can be constructed by calculating properly modified vacuum supergraphs.
 The double total derivative structure of loop integrals allows for calculating one of them thereby reducing the number of integrations by 1.
 Moreover, just as in the renormalizable case, taking the integral of a double total derivative can be graphically interpreted as cutting an internal line.
 In the case under consideration, this cutting produces a certain contribution to the two-point Green function of the matter superfields, as illustrated in Fig.~\ref{Figure_General}.
 Thus, for nonrenormalizable ${\cal N}=1$ supersymmetric theories it seems possible to construct an analog of the NSVZ relation.
-We hope to continue investigating this in more detail in future research.
+In this case it appears as a certain equation relating various Green functions of the (regularized) theory.
+Of course, the very existence of Eq. (\ref{Relation_Between_Green_Functions}) seems rather surprising, because the Green functions of the background gauge superfield and of the chiral matter superfields correspond to quite different contributions to the effective action.
+Therefore, it would be interesting to find out whether it is possible to derive such relations from a certain underlying principle, e.g., with the help of arguments based on symmetries and anomalies.
+Another interesting problem is to reveal whether the NSVZ-like equations for the nonrenormalizable theories indicates the presence of hidden dualities \cite{Seiberg:1994pq}.
+We hope to continue investigating all these issues in more detail in future research.